AhmadMuzakkir/demo-gokit-kafka-grpc/readme.md

 You can use docker compose to run the server and all the required services.

+Note on the Dockerfile: <br />
-The server Dockerfile runs `go build` with `-mod vendor`.
+The Dockerfile will run `go build` with `-mod vendor`.
-So, please make sure your run `go mod vendor` first, before building the container.
+<br /> So, please make sure your run `go mod vendor` first, before building the image.

-To simplify things, you can use the makefile.
+To simply things, you can use provided commands in the Makefile, as explained below.

+To run the docker-compose.
 ```bash
 $ make run-docker
 ```
-Assuming default configurations, the addresses are as below:
+Assuming default configurations, these addresses will be available in the host:
 - GRPC: localhost:8001
 - Kafka: localhost:9092
 - Zookeper: localhost:2181